gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 ## Install Elasticsearch

+Elasticsearch is _not_ included in the Omnibus packages.
 Providing detailed information on installing Elasticsearch is out of the scope of this document.

 You can follow the steps as described in the [official web site][install] or use the packages that are available for your OS.